 As the firewall-cmd tool is mostly used for opening or allowing access, rich rules are needed to block an IP.
 Rich rules are similar in form to the way iptables rules are written.

 firewall-cmd --permanent --add-rich-rule="rule family='ipv4' source address='192.168.1.100' reject"

 You can again use CIDR notation also block a range of IP addresses.

 Whitelist an IP Address for a Specific Port (More Rich Rules)

 We have to reach back to iptables and create another rich rule; however, we are using the accept statement at the end to allow the IP access, rather than reject its access.

 firewall-cmd --permanent --add-rich-rule='rule family="ipv4" source address="192.168.1.100" port protocol="tcp" port="3306" accept'

 Removing a Rich Rule

-To remove a rich rule, use the option —remove-rich-rule, but you have to fully specify the rule being removed, so it is best to copy and paste the full rule, rather than try to type it all out from memory.
+To remove a rich rule, use the option --remove-rich-rule, but you have to fully specify which rule is being removed, so it is best to copy and paste the full rule, rather than try to type it all out from memory.

 firewall-cmd --permanent --remove-rich-rule='rule family="ipv4" source address="192.168.1.100" port protocol="tcp" port="3306" accept'